jonnor/projects/brushless/README.md

 ### Mask making

-Using plast tape selectively removed by laser-cutter to create masks was partially successful.
+Using plastic tape selectively removed by laser-cutter to create masks was partially successful.
 The tricky thing is finding settings/materials where the tape *and* its glue gets removed cleanly, without causing too much removal (widens etchline) or bubbling of the plastic on edges.

+Actually heat-resistant PET plastic, sometimes used as replacement for Kapton on 3d-printers, appears to cut very nicely.
+However 2 passes seems to be way to go, one to deconstruct the plastic, and one to clean up.
+Used 20%, 0.1mm linewidth, 200 mm/s on Redsail 60w.

 Other techniques which may be worth trying instead for selective-laser removal is: